Nikhil00437/ARIA/README.md

 ARIA will automatically create the required collections.

 ### 4. Setup Local LLM
-<- u can use ollama too or even add api keys for your prefered models but have to change the code just little bit->
+u can use ollama too or even add api keys for your prefered models but have to change the code just little bit

 Run a local model using **LM Studio** and ensure the API endpoint is accessible.